History and Profile

 Space for research

-Today the institute consists of four departments and four independent research groups.
+Today the institute consists of four departments and eleven independent research groups.
 Each department is headed by a director, who is autonomous in their scientific activities and a permanent member of the Institute.
 The independent research groups, on the other hand, are run by --- , who are autonomous in their research activities but only remain in existence for a period of five years.
 The Max Planck Society thus offers young scientists the opportunity to lay the foundation for a successful career at an early stage in their careers.

 The departments and research groups are made up of researchers from a wide variety of disciplines: physics, philosophy, biology, linguistics, psychology, mathematics, computer science, and medicine.
 This interdisciplinarity is more than just lip service.
 Experimental researchers can only gain new insights from their imaging data if these are correctly read and interpreted.
 The analysis of imaging signals with complicated modeling procedures is a fundamental part of daily routine.
 Scientists who come to the MPI for Cognitive and Brain Sciences not only work in teams of renowned researchers, but can also expect to use advanced equipment with approved methods and expertise.
 A library with 325 scientific journals and more than 16,000 media units offers the necessary theoretical background knowledge.